ThreatConnect-Inc/tcex/docs/_sources/message_tc.rst.txt

 ==========
 Message TC
 ==========
-All ThreatConnect |copy| Exchange Apps should write an exit message on successful or failed execution.
+All ThreatConnect Exchange Apps should write an exit message on successful or failed execution.
 The TcEx Frameworks provides the :py:meth:`~tcex.tcex.TcEx.message_tc` method to handle writing this message.
-The contents of message_tc are shown in the ThreatConnect UI and should provide a meaning message to the user.
+The contents of **message_tc** are shown in the ThreatConnect UI and should provide a meaning message to the user.

 ..
 Warning:: The Message TC exit message only supports up to 255 characters.
 All data added after that will be truncated.